 - Frequently in Zork Nemesis, since the element of water is associated with music and the alchemist of water was a music teacher.
 The first one is a fountain which can be opened by turning on streams of water which correspond to the notes in a melody played on pan pipes.

-- Near the end of God of War 3, there's a puzzle that doesn't even bother trying to hide what it is, as the "notes" are copies of the Playstation's four main buttons and the tune you play is the franchise's Leitmotif.
+- Near the end of God of War III, there's a puzzle that doesn't even bother trying to hide what it is, as the "notes" are copies of the PlayStation's four main buttons and the tune you play is the franchise's leitmotif.

 - Fallout 3's quest Tranquility Lane, set in a Lotus-Eater Machine, has a possible ending where the player character can activate the simulation's failsafe by reproducing the ubiquitous Leitmotif on a collection of tuned household items.

 - In Fallout: New Vegas: Dead Money, you have to play Vera's song holotape to unlock the vault elevator (or have Christine say the password with her new voice), after retrieving the music tracks from the receptionist terminal.